-Consider, for a moment, some of the great cities in the United States.
+Consider, for a moment, some of the great cities in the United States of America.
 Washington, DC should be on the list (of course; it’s where we call home!).
 You might also think of New York, Los Angeles, Boston, San Francisco, or Pittsburgh.

 Yes, you read that right.
 You might think of Pittsburgh.

-And if you’re not- if instead you’re thinking, “Why?” or, “for what reason?” or even, “where’s that?”- let this destination guide introduce you to a great city to host your next vacation.
+And if you’re not- if instead you’re thinking, “Why?” or, “for what reason?” or even, “where’s that?”- let this destination guide to the town known as “Steel City” introduce you to a great place to host your next vacation.

 More Information: Warhol.org